Shanghai Cooperation Organization agrees to give Iran membership

 Tajikistan is hosting the Shanghai Cooperation Organization in its capital Dushanbe on the 20th year of the organization's founding.

-The SCO includes Russia, India, Kazakhstan, China, Kyrgyzstan, Pakistan, Tajikistan, Uzbekistan, and now Iran, whereas Afghanistan, Belarusia and Mongolia were given observer status.
+The SCO includes Russia, India, Kazakhstan, China, Kyrgyzstan, Pakistan, Tajikistan, and Uzbekistan, whereas Iran, Afghanistan, Belarusia and Mongolia were given observer status.
 The organization's partners are Azerbaijan, Turkey, Armenia, Cambodia, Nepal and Sri Lanka.

 Also partaking in the organization as guests, are the ASEAN (Association of Southeast Asian Nations), the Commonwealth of Independent States, the United Nations and Turkmenistan.